nic-dgl104-winter-2025/dgl104-rrj-harmanpreet09/README.md

 On mobile, things are changing — iOS and Android are using newer patterns like MVVM (Model-View-ViewModel)

 There are also other patterns like MVP and MVI that work similarly with slight differences

+## How did I deal with it?
+Honestly, I just slowed down and took it one step at a time.
+I watched the walkthrough video again, followed the steps carefully, and tested things before pushing anything.
+For MVC, once I started comparing it to how I’ve been organizing my PHP and JS code, it started to make more sense.
+I realized I don’t need to use a big framework to follow good structure.